-A: Length still equals stability, but generally speaking for most skiers ski right around your eye height is a good length.
+A: Length still equals stability, but generally speaking for most skiers have the ski right around your eye height for a good length.
 Waist width should be considered for the type of skiing you’ll be doing (groomers, powder, mixed) and where you’ll be doing the most skiing (geographically).
 Choosing the right model will depend on what you’re willing to spend and what performance level you’re looking for. —Atomic

 A: With today’s ski technology and rocker profiles, determining ski length is probably more subjective than ever.
-Height, weight, ability and skiing style should all be considered when determining the right ski length.
+Height, weight, ability, and skiing style should all be considered when determining the right ski length.
 A good rule of thumb to keep in mind: the longer the ski = more stability, but harder to maneuver; the shorter the ski = easier maneuverability, but less stability at speed.
-So if you like to ski aggressively and make fast wide open turns, you’ll probably want something a little longer.
+So if you like to ski aggressively and make fast wide-open turns, you’ll probably want something a little longer.
 If you like to snap off shorter turns in trees and bumps, skew towards the shorter side.

-Determining waist width boils down to how much floatation, versatility and hard-snow precision you’re looking for.
+Determining waist width boils down to how much floatation, versatility, and hard-snow precision you’re looking for.
 The wider the ski the better the float (100–120 mm); the narrower the ski the quicker edge-to-edge for more hard snow precision (65–85 mm), and somewhere in the middle is where you’ll generally find the best of both worlds (85–100) for all-mountain versatility.
 Again figure out the terrain you’ll generally be skiing or where this particular pair of skis will fall within your quiver. —Salomon